Boston-Crab/Gnash-The-Greedy-Goblin/README.md

 - Led a team consisting of a Pixel Artist, a Musician, and a Contributing Tester, successfully working together full-time on a daily basis for two months to create a product.

 - My responsibilities also included GDScript programming, game design, level design, SFX design, and management.
+While all the required skills, aside from management, were new to me, I successfully learned and applied them.

 - The project had a self imposed hard deadline which was successfully reached by all team members.